 The desert varnish visible in the trail shows its antiquity.
 The fact that the desert varnish has not been worn away shows that most modern tourists walk on the higher ground around the trail rather that in the trail.
 This seems most natural.

-So why, then, did the Native Pueblo Peoples even create this trail?
+So why, then, did the Native Puebloans even create this trail?

-Among the traces left by the Ancestral Pueblo People are petroglyphs.
+Among the traces left by the Ancestral Puebloans are petroglyphs.
 These are markings etched into stone, found scattered throughout the southwestern United States.
 A large number of petroglyphs are found on the eastern escarpment of the Cerros del Rio near the village of La Cieneguilla.

 La Cieneguilla petroglyphs.
 35.605N

 I know little about petroglyph iconography.
-But then, so do
+But then, neither do

 archaeologists, who have a number of conflicting notions about